microsoft/vscode-docs/api/language-extensions/language-server-extension-guide.md

 To create a high-quality Language Server, we need to build a good test suite covering its functionalities.
 There are two common ways of testing Language Servers:

 - Unit Test: This is useful if you want to test specific functionalities in Language Servers by mocking up all the information being sent to it.
 VS Code's [HTML](https://github.com/microsoft/vscode-html-languageservice) / [CSS](https://github.com/microsoft/vscode-css-languageservice) / [JSON](https://github.com/microsoft/vscode-json-languageservice) Language Servers take this approach to testing.
-The LSP npm modules itself use the approach.
+The LSP npm modules also use this approach.
 See [here](https://github.com/microsoft/vscode-languageserver-node/blob/master/protocol/src/test/connection.test.ts) for some unit test written using the npm protocol module.
 - End-to-End Test: This is similar to [VS Code extension test](/api/working-with-extensions/testing-extension).
 The benefit of this approach is that it runs the test by instantiating a VS Code instance with a workspace, opening the file, activating the Language Client / Server, and running [VS Code commands](/api/references/commands).
 This approach is superior if you have files, settings, or dependencies (such as `node_modules`) which are hard or impossible to mock.
 The popular [Python](https://github.com/microsoft/vscode-python) extension takes this approach to testing.

 It is possible to do Unit Test in any testing framework of your choice.
 Here we describe how to do End-to-End testing for Language Server Extension.